-Lucton School Equestrian Centre is set within 14 acres of the beautiful north Herefordshire countryside, with two all-weather outdoor arenas, and miles of off-road hacking.
-Our Equestrian Centre is run by Miss Coates, (BHSAI, SM, UKCC L2).
-Ms Coates is an experienced coach, and regularly competes at Horse of the Year Show on her home bred and produced show horses.
+Set within 14 acres of beautiful north Herefordshire countryside, our Equestrian Centre features two all-weather outdoor arenas and miles of off-road hacking.
+The centre is managed by Miss Coates, (BHSAI, SM, UKCC L2) who, in addition to being a highly experienced coach, regularly competes at the Horse of the Year Show on her home bred and produced show horses.

-Lucton is a Pony Club Centre, and our students can opt to enjoy weekly riding or stable management sessions as they work towards their achievement badges.
+Some students will work towards professional qualifications; our Sixth Formers having the opportunity to study for the BHSQ (formerly BHSAI) qualification in coaching, and we are also justly proud of our accreditation as a Pony Club Centre, allowing students to enjoy weekly riding or stable management sessions as they work towards their achievement badges.

-Pupils can bring their own pony or horse to school, with either full or working livery options.
-Liveries are looked after by our BHS qualified staff to the highest standards.
+Students can bring their own pony or horse to school, with either full or working livery options and looked after by our BHS qualified staff to the highest standards.

 Our arena is available for hire both to pupils and external clients, please contact our School Office for availability.
 We currently charge £30 per hour to hire the large arena and £18 per hour for our smaller one.

 Pupils with horses on livery are also welcome to join our local riding club, the Vale of Arrow, who regularly use our facilities for clinics and training sessions.
 We also offer private lessons for either 30 minutes (£25) or 1 hour (£50), or a 1 hour shared lesson for £30.

 Our Sixth Formers have the opportunity to study for the BHSQ (formerly BHSAI) qualification in coaching.
 A number of Lucton pupils have gone on to enjoy successful equestrian careers.